 February 22, 2023

-New director for the Institute for Software Technology, Prof. Dr Michael Felderer
+New director for the Institute of Software Technology, Professor Dr. Michael Felderer

-Michael Felderer, Head of the DLR Institute for Software Technology
+Michael Felderer, Head of the DLR Institute of Software Technology

-Prof. Dr Michael Felderer took over as Director of the Institute for Software Technology at the German Aerospace Center (DLR) on 1 January 2023.
+Professor Dr. Michael Felderer took over as Director of the Institute of Software Technology at the German Aerospace Center (DLR) on 1 January 2023.
 The position as Institute Director is linked to a W3 professorship for Software and Embedded Systems at the Department of Mathematics and Computer Science at the University of Cologne.

 His predecessor, Rolf Hempel, retired at the end of 2022 after a good 20 years of management.
 He is handing over to the new director an institute that now has around 140 employees at seven DLR locations in Germany and deals with research topics ranging from software engineering and high-performance computing to scientific visualisation and quantum computing.